Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

 STEP ONE: Cream together the butter, sugar, and vanilla.
 Slowly add in the dry ingredients.
-Then cover the dough with plastic wrap.
-Chill for 1 hour.
+Then cover the dough with plastic wrap and chill it for 1 hour.

-STEP TWO: Preheat the oven to 350 F. Line a baking sheet with parchment paper so that the shortbread cookies don’t stick.
+STEP TWO: Preheat the oven to 350 degrees F and line a baking sheet with parchment paper.

 STEP THREE: Form cookie dough balls.
 Place them on the baking sheet.
-Use your thumb or the back of a small measuring spoon to make a small hole in the center of each cookie.
+I use my thumb or the back of a small measuring spoon to make a small hole in the center of each cookie.

 STEP FIVE: Combine the powdered sugar, milk, and vanilla together using a whisk.
 Half the icing into separate bowls.
-Add in a few drops of food coloring to each bowl and whisk.
+Add a few drops of food coloring to each bowl, then whisk.

 To thin the icing out, add more milk if needed.
 Place icing in a plastic bag, and cut off the corner.
 Fill the centers of the cookies.
 Let them sit overnight to set up.